hugo-toha/guides/content/posts/contributing/index.md

 ### Documentation

 You can also contribute to the theme documentation by:
-- Adding more sections
+- Adding information and sections
 - Fixing errors and typos
 - Updating obsolete documentation
-- Translating it to a new language, [this](/posts/translation/content/) guide might be helpful.
+- Translating the documentation to a new language, [this](/posts/translation/content/) guide might be helpful.

 ### Translation